torch_geometric.data

 Returns a view of the

-given a not yet fully-specifiedTensorAttr
+FeatureStoregiven a not yet fully-specifiedTensorAttr.

 - class TemporalData(src: Optional[Tensor] = None, dst: Optional[Tensor] = None, t: Optional[Tensor] = None, msg: Optional[Tensor] = None, **kwargs)[source]